 Maureen serves on the Senate Health Care Committee, the Senate Human Services, Mental Health and Housing Committee, and the Senate Transportation Committee.

-Maureen owns Onion World Restaurant, located in downtown Walla Walla, and home of the Walla Walla Sweet Onion Sausage.
-As a small business owner, she knows firsthand the hardships employers and employees face in today’s economy and makes it a priority to support policies that will help create and preserve jobs for Washingtonians.
+As a small business owner, Maureen knows firsthand the hardships employers and employees face in today’s economy and makes it a priority to support policies that will help create and preserve jobs for Washingtonians.

 Aside from her work in the state Legislature, Maureen serves as a member of the “Thrive By Five” board, a nonprofit public-private partnership that “works to ensure that all children in Washington are ready to succeed in school and life.”
 She is also an annual donor to the St. Mary’s Hospital Gran Fondo local cancer fund, and cooks Walla Walla Sweet Onion Sausages for all of the participants.